AKnuazev/new_coursera/README.md

-# new_coursera
-It`s time for Coursera to move over
+# TODO: add info to README